Skip to content

 Mitigations

-• If data must be hardcoded, such as some API keys, be sure to configure them with the minimum required permissions to reduce the impact in case of exposure.
+• If API keys must be hardcoded, be sure to configure them with the minimum required permissions to reduce the impact in case of exposure.
 Many services allow you to create keys with restricted access, which limits the operations that can be performed.

 • Regularly audit the codebase and dependencies for hardcoded sensitive data (e.g. using tools such as gitLeaks).

-• While not foolproof, and to be used as a last resort when no other secure options are available, code and resource obfuscation and encryption can deter attackers by making it more difficult to analyze your app and discover hard-coded secrets.
+• While not foolproof, and to be used as a last resort when no other secure options are available, code and resource obfuscation and encryption can deter attackers by making it more difficult to analyze your app and discover hardcoded secrets.
+Avoid custom implementations and use well-established solutions such as RASP (Runtime Application Self-Protection) which can ensure that the API keys are only fully assembled in memory when necessary, keeping them obfuscated or split across different components otherwise.
+RASP can also dynamically retrieve and manage keys securely at runtime by integrating with secure key management solutions.